zchips/W_S10_Challenge/README.md

 Study it using Chrome Devtools, paying special attention to the Network and the Redux tabs.

-Your finished product will have to match the functionality of the design.
+After completing the following tasks, your app must match the functionality of the design.

+You are free to design the state of the app however you'd like, so the structure of your Redux store might not match that of the mock.

 ### 👉 TASK 2 - Study the API using Postman